Discover more from Thoughts on AI Policy

 Driver III: (Innovation) Platform Effects

-Finally, another potential driver of concentration in the AI ecosystem is so-called platform effects (referred to in economics literature as innovation platform effects), where downstream developers of AI are “locked in”—implicitly or explicitly—to a given upstream AI supplier.
+Finally, another potential driver of concentration in the AI ecosystem is so-called platform effects (referred to in economics literature as innovation platform effects7), where downstream developers of AI are “locked in”—implicitly or explicitly—to a given upstream AI supplier.

 What are platform effects?

 Platform effects are widespread across the technology sector.
 Apple’s iPhone, for example, benefits from platform effects through its tightly-integrated operating system iOS.
 Features such as one-click sharing or in-app purchases create incentives for app developers to innovate on features that adapt to the idiosyncrasies of both iOS and other existing apps in the iOS ecosystem.
-These incentives drive innovation platform effects: developers prefer to stay in a platform because of the synergies they find when interacting with the platform and with other applications also developed in the same platform.
+These incentives drive innovation platform effects: developers prefer to stay in a platform because of the synergies they find when interacting with the platform and with other applications also developed in the same platform8.

 Importantly, not every platform induces the same extent of platform effects.
 The strongest platform effects emerge when there are incentives to create complementarities, i.e., applications that work together seamlessly because of (and through) the platform.